joseorsini/SQLResultsTool/README.md

 Requirements:

+1. This ViewTool can only be executed from Contents or Widgets.

-1. The User must have the "Scripting Developer" role assigned to it in order to execute this ViewTool from a Content/Widget.
+2. The Content/Widget Editor User must have the "Scripting Developer" role assigned to it in order to execute this ViewTool from a Content/Widget.

-2. In case the ViewTool is intended to query a different database than dotcms, this Datasource must be defined in {dotcms_home}/tomcat/conf/Catalina/localhost/ROOT.xml file (for 2.x versions of dotcms) or in {dotcms_home}/extra/tomcat-7/context.xml (for 3.x versions of dotcms).
+3. In case the ViewTool is intended to query a different database than dotcms, this Datasource must be defined in {dotcms_hom}/tomcat/conf/Catalina/localhost/ROOT.xml file (for 2.x versions of dotcms) or in {dotcms_home}/extra/tomcat-7/context.xml (for 3.x versions of dotcms).
 For non-standard versions of dotcms, a different connection pool must be set directly in the Application Server.

-3. If the user wants to use the ViewTool for querying the dotcms database:
+4. If the user wants to use the ViewTool for querying the dotcms database:

 a) It can create a different datasource with limited permissions over the database/schema (following the 2nd Requirement from this document).